polyphron-projects/Graph-Xplore/README.md

 ### Overview

-This tool currently relies on users to import data from a given social network into it, through copy and paste operations.
+This tool currently relies on users to import data from a given social network into it, through copy and paste operations, or the bulk upload from a csv file.
 The data must be in csv format.
 Note that if there are, for example, no accounts following a given account, the field can be left blank.

 ### User Input